-Being lighter is just easier to move, less pressure on your joints, and typically means you have a healthy fat to body mass ratio.
-I have found that the heavier I am the worse my blood screening numbers are and it hurts more to run.
+Being lighter is just easier to move, puts less pressure on your joints and typically means you have a healthy body fat percentage.
+I have found that the heavier I am, the worse my blood screening numbers are, and it hurts more to run.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.